-Remembering the night Lionel Messi announced himself to the CL
+The night Lionel Messi announced himself to the Champions League

 It feels like Lionel Messi has been tearing Champions League defences apart forever, but there’s a first time for everything – even something as long-lasting as this.

 Before lining up against Panathinaikos in November 2005, the Argentine had played his part in four fixtures in Europe’s biggest club competition, making his Champions League debut in an uninspiring 2-0 loss against Shakhtar Donetsk, with his only other start coming against Udinese.

 The youngster had also come off the bench against Werder Bremen and the Greek side he was about to announce himself to the competition against.

 Despite not having made a goal contribution in any of those aforementioned games, it was clear to many that this was a special player and talent, especially as Frank Rijkaard had already made him Barcelona’s youngest-ever player at the time.